Kansas City, Missouri: Transportation

 Originally, Kansas City was the launching point for travelers on the Santa Fe, Oregon, and California trails.
 Later, with the construction of the Hannibal Bridge across the Missouri River, it became the junction of 11 trunk railroads.
 More rail tonnage passes through the city than through any other U.S. city.
 Trans World Airlines (TWA) located its headquarters in the city, and had ambitious plans to turn the city into an air hub.

 Highways

 Missouri and Kansas were the first states to start building interstates with Interstate 70.
 Interstate 435, which encircles the entire city, is the second longest beltway in the Interstate Highway System.
 (Interstate 275 around Cincinnati, Ohio is the longest.)
 The Kansas City metro area has more limited-access highway lane-miles per capita than any other large US metro area, over 27% more than the second-place Dallas–Fort Worth metroplex, over 50% more than the average American metropolitan area.
 From 2013 to 2017 the average commuting time was 21.8 minutes.
 The Sierra Club blames the extensive freeway network for excessive sprawl and the decline of central Kansas City.
-On the other hand, the relatively uncongested road network contributes significantly to Kansas City's position as one of America's largest logistics hubs.
+However, the relatively uncongested road network contributes significantly to Kansas City's position as one of America's largest logistics hubs.